UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 This is the link to the website: [Cryptoverse](https://cryptoversefront.herokuapp.com)

+### Pipeline

+Pushes to the main branch on Github trigger a CI/CD pipeline that builds, containerizes and deploys the frontend and the backend separately on Heroku.
+I'm using Github Actions for this.

  ### User authentication & security

  For authentication, I am implementing secure storage of passwords through salting the hashes to add an element of randomness.
 I am also enforcing strong passwords by accepting only passwords that contain a lowercase, uppercase, number and a special character.
 The minimum length of the password is also 8 characters. <br/> <br/>